Lemoncode/react-by-sample/01 HelloReact/readme.md

 ## Steps to build it

-- Copy the content of the `00 Boilerplate` folder to an empty folder for the sample.
+- Copy the content of the `00 Boilerplate` folder to an empty folder for this example.

 - Install the npm packages described in the [./package.json](./package.json) and verify that it works: